ostroproject/ostro-os/doc/architecture/system-and-security-architecture.rst

   is also included in the hashed data, to prevent copying security.evm from one inode to another.
 Because the update mechanism is file based, inode numbers vary between devices and therefore signing the EVM hash on the build host is impossible.
-Instead, Ostro OS relies on a per-device secret key stored in a TPM, with a less secure software-only solution as fallback (see below).
+Instead, the Ostro OS relies on a per-device secret key stored in a TPM, with a less secure software-only solution as fallback (see below).
 That key is used to encrypt and decrypt the EVM hash.
 Because the key is sealed in the